-And while I won’t claim that is health food, it does have less sugar (only 1 1/4 cups for 20 servings) than many desserts out there.
+And while I won’t claim that it’s health food, it does have less sugar (only 1 1/4 cups for 20 servings) than many desserts out there.

 This recipe is perfect for parties & pot-lucks since it can be made ahead of time.
 It would be great served for the upcoming Fourth of July holiday as well as for Mother’s Day and Easter.
 Frozen strawberry delight is cool and creamy and perfect for hot summer days.

 - You can use any nut you like.
 My mother uses pecans, I use almonds.
 I think cashews and walnuts would also work.
 I think the flavor of peanuts would detract from the strawberry flavor, so I don’t recommend those.
 If you can’t have any nuts, I would leave them out and add an additional 1/4 cup flour to the mixture.
 I haven’t tried this, but I think it would work.

 - I chop my nuts in my food processor and then dump the other crust ingredients in there too.
 A few pulses will combine it all very quickly.

 - The crust is not really a crust.
 It is more of a crumb base.
 It may not completely cover the bottom of your 9″ x 13″ pan.
 That is OK.
 Just don’t forget to reserve about 1/3 of it for the topping.